alpharol/Voice_Conversion_CycleGAN/README.md

 python train.py
 ```

-It may take 5 minutes for one epoch.
-In order to get a good voice quality, 800 epoches are needed.
+It may take 1 minutes for one epoch.
+In order to get a good voice quality, 500 epoch are needed.

 If the other speakers are involved, please change the directory below.